 If your home institution has an exchange agreement with Yale-NUS, click here for information on our Exchange Student Programme.

 In principle, all Yale-NUS courses are open to visiting students, as long as the student has taken any required pre-requisites for a given course.
-Common curriculum courses and courses offered at NUS may be possible on a case-by-case basis.
+Common Curriculum courses and courses offered at NUS may be possible on a case-by-case basis.
 Note that it can be difficult to get spots in NUS courses, and each NUS course is worth 4 MCs (versus 5 MCs for Yale-NUS courses).
-Visiting students can take a maximum of 1-2 courses at NUS faculties outside of Yale-NUS.

 |Letter Grade||Grade Point|

-The International Programmes team at the Centre for International and Professional Experience (CIPE) is available for general advising, while the Vice Rectors in each residential college provide exchange students with academic advising.
+The International Programmes team at the Centre for International and Professional Experience (CIPE) is available for general advising, while the Assistant Deans in each residential college provide exchange students with academic advising.

 Visiting students may be eligible to apply for select opportunities through CIPE.
 These opportunities are not guaranteed.
 Spots are limited and highly competitive.